Skip to main content

 In the context of energy access, "PUE" stands for "Productive Use of Energy".
 It describes the use of energy to generate income, create value, or improve productivity.
 It is the holy grail of energy access and dream of every entrepreneur in the sector.
 This is because PUE tackles two different problems at once:

-• Financial Viability.
+• Financial viability.
 PUE creates a virtuous cycle for the utility or energy provider.
 By enabling income-generating activities, the provider shifts the customer base from low-consumption households to "anchor loads."
 These users consume more energy and, crucially, have a higher ability to pay because the energy itself is financing their bill.
 This reduces the risk of default and improves the payback period on infrastructure.

-• Real Poverty Reduction.
+• Poverty reduction.
 Unlike basic electrification — which provides comfort (lighting) but rarely changes a family's economic bracket — PUE addresses the productivity gap.
 By mechanizing labor-intensive tasks (like milling grain or pumping water), energy saves time and multiplies output.
 This transitions a community from subsistence to a surplus economy, creating local jobs that outlast the initial energy project.

 Making the pie bigger